-- > Be enthusiastic about science and demonstrate good practice. - > Encourage and support staff in the implementation of the curriculum and school approaches to Science teaching. - Ensure progression and development throughout the school. - Monitor the teaching and learning of Science throughout the school. - > Organise and review all science-based resources, ensuring they are readily available and maintained. - Support staff by encouraging the sharing of ideas and organising CPD training as appropriate. - > Promote Science within school through the Association of Science, 'British Science Week' each academic year. - Work with the school's Science Advisor and STEM Ambassador (N. Burfoot) from the University of Worcester to continue to develop our science curriculum.
+- Be enthusiastic about science and demonstrate good practice. - > Encourage and support staff in the implementation of the curriculum and school approaches to Science teaching. - > Ensure progression and development throughout the school. - Monitor the teaching and learning of Science throughout the school. - > Organise and review all science-based resources, ensuring they are readily available and maintained. - > Support staff by encouraging the sharing of ideas and organising CPD training as appropriate. - > Promote Science within school through the Association of Science, 'British Science Week' each academic year.